Elfin-Jedi/Angband-4.0.5/readme.txt

-Fast way to compile on windows, download mingw (make sure you have the makefile building programs), enter Command Prompt, change directory to VarAngbnad-master\src.
+Fast way to compile on windows, download mingw (make sure you have the makefile building programs), enter Command Prompt, change directory to varangbnad-master\src.
 Type make -f makefile.win mingw=yes.

 Note: After you create your character it will complain about a parse error in the graphics, but will load fine (except with the wrong terrain graphics in the town).
 This is because I added more monsters and a bookstore that the graphics do not support.
 (And haven't figured out where the default preferences are set.)
 Go to the Options menu, find the graphics sub-menu and change to none.
 This will fix the otherwise annoying graphics inconsistencies, and prevent future non-fatal parse error complaining.
 (Fatal parse errors ideally shouldn't show up unless you change the gamedata files.)

 I chose the name VarAngband or variety angband, because that is my main goal - to include as much variety as possible, in a game with re-Tolkienized or at least non-Zelazny monsters ie. Morgoth (instead of Serpent of Chaos) etc. There is still a lot of progress to be made, before I will feel ready to create an official release.
 ------------------------------

-Changes so far
+Basic changes so far

 Races added from Unangband (though without shapeshifts), EyAngband, and FAangband.
+48 Total, I know some of them are repetitive.

 Classes added from Oangband/FAangband.
 (No ability framework, don't really want, at least in the same form.)